June 12, 2018

 A practice consultant who focuses on your specialty will be your extra set of eyes to advise you on how to increase profits quickly by establishing a timeline and budget with trackable results that work for all parties involved.

 Read more about assembling your advisory team based on your specific transition situation in our e-book “Recent Graduate: I Just Graduated from Dental School, Now What?”
-Then, contact the experts at Professional Transition Strategies for referrals and recommendations.
+Then, contact the experts at PTS for referrals and recommendations.